The Timeless Wonder of MGMT's 'Oracular Spectacular'

 It helped, of course, if it came out when you were a teenager.
 Oracular Spectacular is defiantly bound up in an expression of youth that was particularly poignant for kids hitting puberty in the reckless Skins era of snogging, Class B drugs and intense confusion.
 It captured the feeling of a generation of people thinking, both optimistic and terrified, about their place in an unknowable future.
 The whole album encapsulates that splurge of euphoria and freedom and depression and restriction that comes with the transition from childhood to adulthood.

+The Skins phase wasn’t the sort of Skins phase that one might now diagnose any teenager with, when they get a bit squiffy on Echo Falls before the sixth form party.
 This was the actual Skins era, with the first series released that same year, and your whole school feeling like they had something to relate to and/or be jealous of.
-There was no contouring, or glittery French plait cornrows rebranded as «boxer braids» because a Kardashian Columbused them, or Instagram filters—just some cans in the park, bongs made from two-liter Coke bottles, and the regrettable prevalence of leggings.
+There was no contouring, or glittery French plait cornrows rebranded as “boxer braids” because a Kardashian Columbused them, or Instagram filters – just some cans in the park, bongs made from two-litre Coke bottles, and the regrettable prevalence of leggings.
 Or maybe just your GCSE revision cards and an overpowering awareness of time passing.

-It wasn’t just «Kids» that spoke to the feelings of mid-millennials.
-Youth is the overriding theme of the whole record—it spills from every musical corner, every lyric, with the finished product appearing like a huge splotch of brightly coloured powder paint on white A4 paper. «Kids» was the third and final single, and best known track, capturing the album’s youthful and humorous, yet intensely nostalgic essence in what became one of the defining hooks of the 2000s.
+It wasn’t just “Kids” that spoke to the feelings of mid-millennials.
+Youth is the overriding theme of the whole record – it spills from every musical corner, every lyric, with the finished product appearing like a huge splodge of brightly coloured powder paint on white A4 paper.
+“Kids” was the third and final single, and best known track, capturing the album’s youthful and humorous, yet intensely nostalgic essence in what became one of the defining hooks of the 2000s.
 But it’s not Oracular Spectacular‘s most interesting or well-crafted track.
-The rest are equally iridescent and dripping with energy: «Time To Pretend,» arguably the most powerful track on the album, is a sarky take on the fantastical and elevated dreams of the young and naïve—»I’ll move to Paris, shoot some heroin and fuck with the stars / You man the island and the cocaine and the elegant cars»; «The Youth» is more reserved and melancholic; «4th Dimensional Transition» is trippy and exciting; while «Electric Feel» has a cool tempo and an almost hesitant melody that draws you in with its confidence, before spitting you back out with its fieriness.
-It’s a bona fide banger, propelling the album’s trajectory perfectly towards «Kids,» which descends into a more murky second half of psychedelic synth.
+The rest are equally iridescent and dripping with energy: “Time To Pretend”, arguably the most powerful track on the album, is a sarky take on the fantastical and elevated dreams of the young and naïve – “I’ll move to Paris, shoot some heroin and fuck with the stars / You man the island and the cocaine and the elegant cars”; “The Youth” is more reserved and melancholic; “4th Dimensional Transition” is trippy and exciting; while “Electric Feel” has a cool tempo and an almost hesitant melody that draws you in with its confidence, before spitting you back out with its fieriness.
+It’s a bona fide banger, propelling the album’s trajectory perfectly towards “Kids”, which descends into a more murky second half of psychedelic synth.

 Smooth, polished, rounded production has infiltrated the music industry in the past few years, at roughly the same rate as the neutral-toned, highlighter-heavy Kardashian look.
 If we’re running with this analogy (which it looks like I am), MGMT’s Oracular Spectacular is as aesthetically relevant in 2017 as blue Barry M Dazzle Dust.
 The production sounds slightly woolly next to the deep, husky reverberations of J Hus or the full-bodied instrumentation of Mura Masa.
 Bands doing the psych thing now seem to be coming at it from a more eccentric perspective, sounding deliberately chaotic (such as 2016’s breakthrough brother duo, the Lemon Twigs, who are positively obsessed with the 60s and 70s).
-And perhaps the sentiment of Oracular Spectacular is also slightly outdated: the recklessness portrayed by Skins is no longer idealized, giving way to a dramatic spike in anxiety and value for wellness.
-But MGMT’s cathartic, emotional—if slightly rough around the edges—album came at too significant a time to be archived.
+And perhaps the sentiment of Oracular Spectacular is also slightly outdated: the recklessness portrayed by Skins is no longer idealised, giving way to a dramatic spike in anxiety and value for wellness.
+But MGMT’s cathartic, emotional – if slightly rough around the edges – album came at too significant a time to be archived.

 Oracular Spectacular was among the music I listened to late at night, on repeat, during some of the most formative months of my life.
 At around the same time, I was poring over Bon Iver’s For Emma, Forever Ago, Imogen Heap’s Speak For Yourself and Jeff Buckley’s Grace.
 It was a sensitive, emotionally-charged time.
 But the upbeat, electro Oracular Spectacular was not incongruous with these more openly emotive albums.
 In fact, it complemented them perfectly.
 It represented a look to the future, as well as a nostalgic nod to the past.
+“Kids” reminded us to be wild (and got us practising for ‘Ohhh Jeremy Corbyn’, let’s be honest).
 The record represented youth at the time of my youth, and so it will always be poignant for me and my generation.
 But it’s an album that will always have the ability to represent another time, or even another dimension.
-It’s a record about letting go, and allowing yourself to be immersed in an experience—be that today, ten years ago today, your youth, or your future.
+It’s a record about letting go, and allowing yourself to be immersed in an experience – be that today, ten years ago today, your youth, or your future.

 Follow Emily on Twitter.